-- 1. While emphasis is on restorative justice, both the punitive and the corrective/remedial aspects of discipline will/can also be enforced. - 2.
-Problem solving is a key dimension in our discipline program.
-The resources of the school are to be focused on identifying causes and resolutions of problematic behavior. - 3.
-Defined consequences of disruptive behavior will be communicated to parents and students - 4.
+- While restorative justice will be considered, both the punitive and the corrective/remedial aspects of discipline will/can also be enforced. - Problem solving is a key dimension in our discipline program.
+The resources of the school are to be focused on identifying causes and resolutions of problematic behavior. - Defined consequences of disruptive behavior will be communicated to parents and students. - 4.
 A limited degree of flexibility is needed for the Deans and teachers to exercise professional judgment.
 Each situation is different and the response to it must take those differences into consideration. - 5.
 Appropriate resources available to the school will be used to assist students.
 When this assistance fails and disruptive behavior persists, expulsion may be recommended.